daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## AWS Elastic MapReduce (EMR)

-EMR is a data processing and analysis tool.
+EMR is a managed cluster platform that simplifies running **big data frameworks**, such as Apache Hadoop and Apache Spark, on AWS to process and analyze vast amounts of data.

 EMR runs in managed cluster and can be used to process data at scale for analytics purposes.
 Relies on immutable infrastructure i.e. if you need to patch a server, shut down and restart with the patch.

 ### Cluster